xunit/xunit/xunit.analyzers/_rules/xUnit2015.md

 severity: Warning
 ---

-# This is a documentation stub

-Please submit a PR with updates to the [appropriate file]({{ site.github.repository_url }}/tree/main/docs/{{ page.relative_path }}) or create an [issue](https://github.com/xunit/xunit/issues) if you see this.

 ## Cause

-A concise-as-possible description of when this rule is violated.
-If there's a lot to explain, begin with "A violation of this rule occurs when..."
+This rule is triggered when using the non-generic version of `Assert.Throws` along with a `typeof` expression.

 ## Reason for rule

-Explain why the user should care about the violation.
+When the expected type is known at compile-time, the generic overload should be used.
+In addition to being more concise, it also returns the exception cast to the appropriate type when the assert succeeds, for use in later assertions.

 ## How to fix violations

-To fix a violation of this rule, [describe how to fix a violation].
+To fix a violation of this rule, use the generic version of `Assert.Throws`.

 ## Examples